zhabailey3/PythonProjects/README.md

 - 👋 Hi, I’m Zhardae
-- 👀 I’m interested in securing an entry level Python development role/full-time.
+- 👀 I’m interested in securing a developer role/full-time.
-- 🌱 I’m currently learning Tkinter and other packages to apply the concepts I am familiar with to web development.
-I am almost halfway into the 100 Days of Python challenges.
-I have basic knowledge from school and online courses, but I want to gain real world experience.
-I am also familiar with MySQL and managing databases.
+- 🌱 I’m currently PCAP-31-03 certiified (Python), and I also have experience with SQL and managing databases (1,000,000+ records of rows).
-- 💞️ I’m looking to collaborate on beginner Python projects and advance with patience and practice.
+- 💞️ I’m looking to collaborate on Python projects.

 <!---